noobskies/socialflow/docs/phases/phase1_foundation.md

 ### Update `tsconfig.json`

-Add path aliases to compilerOptions:
+Add path aliases to compilerOptions (all paths point to `/src` subdirectories):

 ```json
 {